 We may also collect personal information from third parties such as regulatory authorities, your employer, other organisations with whom you have dealings, government agencies, credit reporting agencies, recruitment agencies, information or service providers, publicly available records and the third parties described in section 5: ‘Disclosure of your information’ below.

-We may collect current and historical personal information including your name, contact details, identification, organisation, employment, positions held and enquiry/complaint details.
+We may collect current and historical personal information including your name (including name prefix or title), contact details (such as your postal address, email address and phone number(s)), nationality, identification, gender, organisation, business interests, employment, positions held, special categories of data (such as race and ethnicity, trade union membership, information about health or information, political opinions or religious beliefs), billing and financial information (such as billing address, bank account and payment information) and enquiry/complaint details.
 We may also collect personal information about your other dealings with us and our clients, including any contact we have with you in person, by telephone, email or online.

 When you use our online services, we may collect the following: